What currency is used in Uzbekistan?

 What is the best currency to bring with you to Uzbekistan?

 There are no restrictions on bringing in currency.
-In this case, if the amount of imported currency exceeds 2000 USD, it must be declared at the time of entry into the country.
+If the amount of imported cash exceeds 2000 USD (or equivalent in another currency), it must be declared at the time of entry into the country.

-It is best to bring either US dollars or Euros, as these two currencies are the most popular in Uzbekistan and the exchange rate is most favourable.
+It is best to bring US dollars or Euros, as these two currencies are the most popular in Uzbekistan and have the most favourable exchange rate.

 As a rule, prices in souvenir shops are quoted in US dollars, and payment can be made in the aforementioned currency.
-For your daily expenses, you need the local currency (e.g. in restaurants or grocery stores, for taxis or at the bazaars).
+You need the local currency for your daily expenses (e.g. in restaurants or grocery stores, for taxis or at the bazaars).

 ATMs, credit cards and other payment methods in uzbekistan

-Credit cards are rarely accepted, except in large hotels and expensive restaurants in Tashkent.
+Credit cards are rarely accepted, except in Tashkent’s large hotels and expensive restaurants.
 In all other cities, international card payments are only gaining popularity.
 More and more souvenir shops accept cards when a certain minimum amount is reached.

 Bring your Visa Card with you, as other cards are not always and everywhere accepted.
 Occasionally, you may find an ATM that accepts Master or Maestro Card.

-Please note, however, that ATMs can sometimes have insufficient cash or have technical problems.
+Please note that ATMs can sometimes have insufficient cash or have technical problems.
 We highly recommend that you bring cash with you to Uzbekistan.

 Note: There are plenty of ATMs, which accept only Uzbek cards (not international).
 Therefore, you will have to look for the Visa/Master Card logo.